Skip to content

 Compiling

 Since many of our keyboards share common features such as OLED / Pointing Devices, these are supported via the Userspace feature: this allows the logic to be separated from a specific keyboard / keymap.
-See the files in users/idank.
+See the files in users/holykeebs.

 Start by setting up a development environment per QMK instructions.
 Clone the repo above and not the main QMK repo: